setsmdeveloper/SETSM/README.md

 make
 ```

-Note:  SETSM does not yet run reliably when built with the Cray compiler.

 ### Building and installing SETSM using CMake

 A CMake build is provided as an alternative to the Makefile method described